-START order: cells $\rightarrow$ beads $\rightarrow$ oil STOP order: beads $\rightarrow$ cells $\rightarrow$ oil
+START order: cells \rightarrow beads \rightarrow oil STOP order: beads \rightarrow cells \rightarrow oil

 Begin by pressing start on the cell pump, then the beads, and then finally the oil.
 The logic behind this order is that you do not want any of the bead solution flowing back into the cell channels, because the bead solution contains lysis agents that could lyse incoming cells before they ever reach the droplet generation junction.
 For the same reason, if you ever need to stop the flows mid-experiment or are planning on reusing the device, stop the bead flow first.
+It is also helpful to simultanouesly pull out the oil, cells, and beads tubing from the device a few seconds after stopping the flows (while leaving the outflow tubing in) if you are planning on reloading more cells and beads for a larger experiment, or simply to help preserve it for reuse in the future.

 It will take some time for the flow to stabilize (typically it takes about 10-40 seconds).
 The outflow tube should be positioned in a waste container during this time.
 You can monitor the emulsion quality by eye by allowing the ejected droplets (coming out of the outflow tube) to run down the side of the container.
 When stable, this should appear as a hazy yet uniform line since all the droplets will be the same size (this line will usually be the width of about five columns of droplets).
 Under the microscope, droplet stability can be assessed by seeing a faint "flickering" pattern at the droplet generation junction (which looks like an elongated triangle).
 In addition, the flow to the right of this junction will appear "blurry" because the droplets are moving so quickly.
 If the outflow to the right of the droplet generation looks like a clear stream and is not blurry, this means that you are not forming droplets.
+This clear stream will be very obvious - if you are set on a higher objective than 10x, you may see a narrow stream of oil flowing in the center, but the surroundings should be blurry if droplets are forming.
 Once you are sure that you are forming stable droplets (and see that they have made their way to the end of the outflow tubing via the run down method), you can transfer the end of the outflow tubing into a falcon tube to begin collecting usable droplets.

-On occasion, if droplets are not being formed after a few minutes (a common example of this is when the flows all seem to be running but the outflow to the right of the junction is clear as mentioned above), it may be necessary to stop and re-start some of the flows.
+On occasion, if droplets are not being formed after a few minutes, it may be necessary to stop and re-start some of the flows.
 I have empirically found that stopping the bead and cell flows while allowing the oil to continue flowing for a few seconds, and then re-starting cells and beads, can be very helpful in generating good quality emulsions.

 Collect droplets in 50 mL falcon tubes.
 Collect 1 mL of aqueous flow into each falcon tube, which should take about 15 minutes.
 Note that the 1 mL refers to the amount of cells and beads you're flowing in (1 mL of cells and 1 mL of beads).
+Collecting more than 1 mL in each falcon will negatively impact the breakage step.